How to Deal with Customer Complaints

 Taking the complaint

 It’s always good to take a step back when a customer makes a complaint.
 Trying to solve an issue when you’re full of emotions can potentially anger the customer even further.
-Try to respond when all emotions have reduced and you’re feeling calmer.
+Try to respond when all emotions are reduced and you’re feeling calmer.

 Be sure to give the customer your full attention and listen to their whole problem.
 You need to know what they’re having problems with so you can fix it for them.
 If you appear disinterested or it’s obvious you don’t know all the issues they’re having, it will only worsen the problem.